maxhalimonenko/rsschool-cv/cv.md

 ***
 # About me
 ***
-I am an excellent team worker and very willing to learn and gain new skills.I have good skills in team managament.I want to learn Frontend/Javascript because I stopped in development at my current work and I want something new.
+I am an excellent team worker and very willing to learn and gain new skills.I have good skills in team managament.I want to learn Fro ntend/Javascript because I stopped in development at my current work and I want something new.
 ***
 # Skills
 + Javascript(basics)